zeriontech/defi-sdk/README.md

 ## License

-All smart contracts are released under GNU LGPLv3.
+All smart contracts are released under GNU LGPLv3 license.